Congress passes resolution to restrain Trump on Iran | DW | 11.03.2020

 Supporters of the measure say the resolution is not about Trump or even the presidency, but instead is an important reassertion of congressional power to declare war.

-The resolution "sends a clear message that American people don't want war with Iran and that Congress has not authorized war with Iran," said Rep. Eliot Engel, D-NY, chairman of the House of Foreign Affairs Committee.
+The resolution "sends a clear message that American people don't want war with Iran and that Congress has not authorized war with Iran," said Rep. Eliot Engel, a New York Democrat and chairman of the House of Foreign Affairs Committee.

 While tensions with Iran have abated since a US drone strike killed Iran's top military general, Qassem Soleimani in January, the resolution clarifying Congress' power to declare war is still important, he said.